davidmcclure/litecoder/README.md

 ## Non-Goals
 - No support yet for extracting locations that are embedded inside of surrounding text.
 The assumption is that you've got a snippet of text that represents a location, and the goal is to figure out which one.
-- No support for entities more granular than the city / town.
+- Nothing more granular than the city / town.
 (With the exception of NYC boroughs, which map to NYC.)

 ## Examples